- Kerala Backwaters

 Day 12 Periyar-Kumarakom

-After breakfast enjoy a scenic journey to Kumarakom for a two-night stay at the locally rated 4-star Coconut Lagoon, a heritage hotel on the shores of beautiful Vembanad lake that is only accessible by boat.
+After breakfast enjoy a scenic journey to Kumarakom, a journey of approximately 6 hours, for a two-night stay at the locally rated 4-star Coconut Lagoon (4Q).
+This heritage hotel sits on the shores of beautiful Vembanad lake and is only accessible by boat.
 This evocative area is chequered with paddy fields, and provides the perfect habitat for many species of native and migratory birds.

 The 52-room hotel has a swimming pool, an ayurvedic spa and guests stay in villas and bungalows dotted around the extensive grounds.
 The restaurant specialises in Keralan cuisine, there are many vegetarian options served with the locally-grown red rice and freshly caught fish features regularly on the menu.
 Head for the cocktail bar, or just hang out in a hammock and watch the sunset.
 All the air-conditioned bungalows are furnished individually and have a television, tea and coffee-making facilities, a hairdryer and a safe.
 B, D